Powder Brow: Before And Aftercare, Healing Process And Facts

 Day 15 to 30

-Your eyebrow colour slightly increases during days 15 to 30 of the powdered brows healing process.
+Your eyebrow color slightly increases during days 15 to 30 of the powdered brows healing process.

 Day 30 to 60